 The TOE is a signature application component compliant to the German electronic signature law and ordinance on electronic signatures.
 The application itself is a set of executables and programming libraries.
-This means that S-TRUST Sign-it base components 2.1 may be used as a single application but also may be integrated into third party products.
+This means that the OPENLiMiT SignCubes base components 2.1 may be used as a single application but also may be integrated into third party products.
+The TOE comprises three different parts: